-Codepad Panic Alarm
+Codepad Panic Alarm - Version 1.27 Onwards

 A codepad panic alarm will be triggered when either the 1 and 3 buttons or the STAY and AWAY buttons are pressed simultaneously.
 This is an audible alarm.
-Contact your installer if you wish codepad panic to be silent.
+Discuss this with your installer if you require the panic alarm to be silent.